 On Linux the volumes can be stored anywhere.

-By default Neo4j requires authentication and requires you to login with
+By default, Neo4j requires authentication and prompts you to login with a username/password of

 For security reasons Neo4j will run as the

 You can specify which user to run as by invoking docker with the